-The reaction of liberals to the President’s speech Wednesday reminds us how thirsty liberals/progressives have been for President Obama to show the slightest hint of courageous and progressive leadership.
+The reaction among liberals to the President’s speech Wednesday reminds us how thirsty liberals/progressives have been for President Obama to show the slightest hint of courageous, progressive leadership.
 So when Obama, who has repeatedly betrayed liberal values cherished by the Democratic Party since FDR, finally said what liberals/progressives have been saying for months, much of the liberal community cheered or at least said, “finally!”
 But this was easy.

-This President has spent the last 18 months undermining liberal values, nowhere more blatant than his repetition of Tea-GOP talking points about deficits and debts, and how government had to tighten its belt because that’s what families do.
-What gibberish.
-His convening of the Catfood Commission, whose chair proposals would worsen the distribution of wealth towards the rich, and his partial endorsement of its framing today still hang over Social Security and other safety net programs.
+This President has spent the last 18 months undermining liberal values, nowhere more blatant than his repetition of Tea-GOP talking points about deficits and debts, and how government had to tighten it’s belt because that’s what families do.
+Gibberish.
+His convening of the Catfood Commission, and his partial endorsement of that framing today still hangs over Social Security and other safety net programs.

 You could see this one coming late Friday night when the Tea-GOPs and the White House confirmed the deal to cut spending by some still undetermined amount for the fiscal year 2011 budget.
 The reaction among liberals, including some deep into what Jane Hamsher calls the “veal pen,” was almost universal disgust.
 You could see the concerns in the blog posts at WaPo, at TNR, at Mother Jones; you could feel the disillusionment in angry tweets.

 It was clear by the weekend that the White House was facing a potential revolt among even the more loyal but now wavering followers, so something had to be done.
 And they sent White House adviser David Plouffe to do it, on four cable/network Sunday shows.